OFFICE OF THE OMBUDSMAN

-The Ombudsman, pronounced "Um-buds-mon", is DJJ’s agency- wide problem-solver responsible for investigating complaints and attempting to resolve them for the individuals involved.
-The Ombudsman acts as a single point of contact for family members, advocates and other concerned citizens who are interested in reporting complaints on behalf of youth under supervision to the Georgia Department of Juvenile Justice.
+The Ombudsman, pronounced "Um-buds-mon," is DJJ's agency-wide problem-solver responsible for investigating complaints and resolving them for the individuals involved.
+In addition, the Ombudsman acts as a single point of contact for family members, advocates and other concerned citizens interested in reporting complaints on behalf of youth under supervision to the Georgia Department of Juvenile Justice.

 The Ombudsman's Office acts as a point of contact for:

 Parties reporting concerns and complaints of wrongdoing, misconduct or negligence alleged against the Department of Juvenile Justice